botmasterai/botmasterai.github.io/docs/working-with-botmaster/bot-object.md

 Some bot classes (like the one provided by the `botmaster-messenger` package) can expose methods that are only available for this specific bot type.
 These methods will always be prepended with an underscore.
 E.g. `botmaster-messenger` exposes: `_setGetStartedButton` which allow you to set up a get started button only in FB messenger.

+#### Getting bots

 Also useful to note is that you can access all the bots added to botmaster by doing `botmaster.bots`. you can also use `botmastet.getBot` or `botmaster.getBots` to get a specific bot (using type or id);

+#### Writing your own bot class

-It is important to take note of the `addBot` syntax as you can create your own Bot class that extends the `Botmaster.botTypes.BaseBot` class.
+It is important to take note of the `addBot` syntax as you can create your own Bot class that extends the `Botmaster.BaseBot` class.
 For instance, you might want to create your own class that supports your pre-existing messaging standards.
 Have a look at the [writing your own bot class](/working-with-botmaster/writing-your-own-bot-class.md) documentation to learn how to do this.